 \begin{itemize} \item If $D_m$ is high or $D_r$ is slow or $D_p$ is poor then $UF_{{mrp}_{m}}$ is high \end{itemize}

 In the above rule, $UF_{{mrp}_{m}}$ represents an unpredicted failure score for application m.
-In order to consider some devices as being in a safe zone, all scores of all parameters should have safe zone scores with a 0\% to 50\% variation.
-For this particular instance, the rule is as follows:
+In order to consider some devices as being in a safe zone, all scores of all parameters should have safe zone scores which have a 0\% to 50\% variation.
+For this particular instance the rule is as follows:

 \begin{itemize} \item If $D_m$ is low and $D_r$ is fast and $D_p$ is rich then $UF_{{mrp}_{m}}$ is low \end{itemize}